henrik42/spring-break/README.md

 ## Startup/shutdown

-Spring offers (Spring-specific) call-back interfaces/methods for asynchronuous startup and shutdown.
+Spring offers (Spring-specific) callback interfaces/methods for asynchronuous startup and shutdown.
 So your beans can participate in those phases of the lifecycle.
 See the Spring documentation for details.
 I put in the code just for completeness: